dairyking98/RoboCam-Suite/README.md

 ./setup.sh
 ```

-The script will automatically detect and install required system dependencies (libcap-dev, python3-dev, build-essential) if they are missing.
+The script will automatically detect and install required system dependencies (`python3-libcamera`, `libcap-dev`, `python3-dev`, `build-essential`) if they are missing.
+It creates the virtual environment with `--system-site-packages` to access system-installed packages like `python3-libcamera`.

 ### fix_dependencies.sh